Under Revision and Maintenance

-The aim of this page is to provide a brief and somewhat informal description of our research in environmental informatics to researchers in the field.
-All research items below are linked to descriptive pages that contain within them references to published articles, should further technical details be required.
+The aim of this page is to provide a brief and somewhat informal description of our current research in environmental informatics.
+All research topics below are linked to pages with more details and references.

 The European Union has stringent methane emission targets in place that are challenging for several of its member countries to comply with, especially the United Kingdom.
 In order to know whether or not targets are being met, methane flux estimates first need to be obtained.
 However, assessing a country's emission portfolio is no simple task.
 Click here for details on our research on atmospheric gas inversion that focuses on regional flux estimation from ground data.